kamranahmedse/developer-roadmap/src/data/guides/devops-skills.md

 * [**Expanded DevOps Roadmap**](https://roadmap.sh/devops): A comprehensive guide that details the full range of DevOps skills, tools, and technologies you need to master as a DevOps engineer.
 * [**Simplified DevOps Roadmap**](https://roadmap.sh/devops?r=devops-beginner): A more streamlined version that highlights the core components of a DevOps career, making it easier for beginners to navigate the field.
+* [**DevOps interview questions**](https://roadmap.sh/questions/devops): Test your knowledge of DevOps by answering popular interview questions, and challenge yourself to level up and ace your next job interview.

 Success in DevOps is about cultivating a well-rounded skill set that combines technical expertise with strong collaboration, communication, and problem-solving abilities.